Belgium Slip To Shock World Cup Defeat By Morocco - UrduPoint

 Mertens almost made an immediate impact when his strike from just outside the area was beaten away by Munir.

-The deadlock was finally broken with 17 minutes remaining as Sabiri's free-kick from near the touchline, much like for Ziyech's ruled out goal, caught out a flat-footed Courtois.
+The deadlock was finally broken with 17 minutes remaining as Sabiri's free-kick from near the touchline, much like for Ziyech's ruled-out goal, caught out a flat-footed Courtois and Saiss applied the lightest of touches.

-Martinez threw on Romelu Lukaku, expected to miss the game injured, in a desperate attempt to get back into the match.
+Martinez threw on Romelu Lukaku, who had been expected to miss the game injured, in a desperate last ploy.

-But Belgium had long since run out of ideas and it was Morocco who scored the second goal of the game.
+But Belgium had long since run out of ideas and it was Morocco who scored again.

 Brilliant play by Ziyech created space in the area for Aboukhlal to lash the Chelsea winger's pull-back into the roof of the net.